vicsharp-shibusa/kyna/README.md

 [Kyna](https://www.theparentz.com/baby-names/kyna) is an MIT-licensed, open-source project with the goal of creating a reliable framework from which coders/traders/investors can collect historical stock data, backtest trading ideas against that data, and make informed decisions with their money.

 What we're doing here is not groundbreaking science, but it is 100% transparent and grounded in a set of tools available to retail investors.
-Anyone is welcome to a copy of the code repository for their own purposes.
+Everyone is welcome to a copy of the code repository for their own purposes.
 Those who want to *contribute* are invited to do so - we welcome the help from any interested and capable party.

 If the development process or the thought processes behind the decisions are of interest to you, such things are being actively chronicled on the [Vic Sharp YouTube Channel - Kyna Project Playlist](https://www.youtube.com/playlist?list=PLGw44r0iH8bayhAUZsMaK15Ny7--x8Mq_). *Don't forget to like and subscribe.*